Getting started

 Check out the examples that will show you how to start using Watermill.

-The recommended entry point is Your first Watermill application.
-It contains the entire environment in docker-compose.yml, including Golang and Kafka, which you can run with one command.
+The recommended entry point is Your first Watermill application .
+It contains the entire environment in docker-compose.yml, including Go and Kafka, which you can run with one command.

-For a different subscriber implementation, namely HTTP, refer to the receiving-webhooks example.
-It is a very simple application that saves webhooks to Kafka.
+For a different subscriber implementation (HTTP), see the receiving-webhooks example.
+It is a straightforward application that saves webhooks to Kafka.

 Support